zamzz/SudokuSolver/README.md

 # SudokuSolver
-A simple backtracking sudoku solver, GUI will come
+A simple backtracking sudoku solver, GUI will come.

 For any normal sudoku this solver takes under half a second, but can take longer if the sudoku is set up to be anti brute force.